Higurashi-kagome/dir-tree/README.md

 <p align='center'><strong>Enter command in the Command Palette</strong></p>

-You can：
+And you can：

-- Exclude / include folders or files by clicking the checkbox on the side of the web panel.
+- Exclude / Include folders or files by clicking the checkbox on the side of the web panel.
-- Hide / display icons of the tree by clicking the checkbox on the top of the tree text.
+- Hide / Display icons of the tree by clicking the checkbox on the top of the tree text.

 ![demo3](https://github.com/Higurashi-kagome/dir-tree/raw/main/res/README/demo3.gif)